 This year, we entered into a new partnership with the Greenburgh Nature Center in Scarsdale, where our members have supported the creation of the Gerrie Shapiro Pollinator Garden; built and decorated the floating-branch tree in the Manor House; and moved the popular indoor propagating and growing operations to the greenhouse.

 The club has been involved in many civic projects, beginning in 1932 with the landscaping of Irvington’s Memorial Park.
 Virtually every public site in Irvington has at some time been designed and/or planted by club members.
 The club also supports local and national conservation activities through active participation, donations, speakers, and projects.
 It has educated the public about composting, native plants, invasive species, and littering.
 More recently, the club installed botanical labels on the trees in Irvington’s Scenic Hudson Park as part of the GCA Centennial Tree Project.

-The Garden Club of Irvington-on-Hudson is currently working with the Untermyer Garden Conservancy in Yonkers.
+The Garden Club of Irvington-on-Hudson has also been working with the Untermyer Garden Conservancy in Yonkers.
 The club was a finalist for the GCA Founders’ Fund Award and received a monetary prize to help restore the Temple of Love there.
-GCI members will be assisting with the plantings around the water features, and also serve as docents, leading tours of the Untermyer Gardens.
+GCI members assisted with the plantings around the water features, and also serve as docents, leading tours of Untermyer Gardens.

-If you are interested in joining—membership is by invitation—please come to our public events listed on the home page.
+If you are interested in joining — membership is by invitation — please come to our next public event highlighted on the home page.
 We’d love to meet you!